TonyWangX/TonyWangX.github.io/_sources/slide.rst.txt

 -----------
 **On Evaluation Metrics of Speech Deepfake Detection – Lessons Learned from ASVSpoof**:

-* A invited talk at ESDD 2 grand challenge session of ICME 2026
+* A talk at ESDD 2 grand challenge session of ICME 2026

   * It explains the discrimination and calibration using the DCF curve
   * It shows how some top ASVspoof5 systems are not calibration-aware